-Organizations and communities often have questions about what SOAR is and how to get involved.
+We are having great success with the SOAR program in North Carolina.
+Agencies and communities often have questions about what SOAR is and how to get started on completing SOAR applications.
 NCCEH has put together answers to commonly asked questions below.
-If you have questions after reading over this document, please contact NCCEH at soar@ncceh.org or 919-755-4393 extension 5030.
+If you still have questions after reading over this document, please contact Emily Carmody at NCCEH at soar@ncceh.org or 919-755-4393.